-We have just completed post production for the first seasons of the interactive eight episode series.
-That process saw us collaborating with accomplished Director of Photography, Daniel Grant, and other professionals in the film world.
-Much thanks to Daniel Grant, the Regent Park Film Festival, TAC, John Young at Boat Rocker Media, and Larissa Giroux from the Canadian Film Centre for their support – we simply could not have done any of this without you.
+Our process saw us collaborating with accomplished Director of Photography, Daniel Grant, Jordan Crute, Editor, and other professionals in the film world.
+Much thanks to the Regent Park Film Festival, Urban Post, TAC, City of Toronto, John Young at Boat Rocker Media, OAC, Larissa Giroux, and Kathryn Emslie from the Canadian Film Centre for their support – we simply could not have done any of this without you.

 The Spectrum Collective

 Kick Start Arts is pleased to have collaborated with the tenants of the Daniels Spectrum Building (An arts and cultural hub in Regent Park).
 We acted as Artistic Directors/Producers for their collaborative multi-disciplinary ‘Summer Arts Lab’ for youth ages 11-18.
 The Collective includes: ArtHeart, COBA Dance, Native Earth, Regent Park Film Festival, and the Regent Park School of Music.
 Artscape, The Centre for Social Innovation, and Pathways to Education are all supporting partners in this project.
 Participants explored a common theme through drama, dance, visual art, music, media and writing – the week-long session culminated in a performance, and community pot luck.